Abigiris/TypeAnnotationGeneration/Results/README.md

 # Study Results

-The complete results for our research questions.
+The complete results for our study.

 ### RQ1